-The proceeds of the Bonds will be used by East Montgomery County Municipal Utility District No. 3 (the "District") for the following purposes: (1) to reimburse two developers for advances made on behalf of the District for certain water, wastewater, and drainage facilities; (2) to pay for the engineering and construction of central wastewater treatment plant facilities; (3) to pay for engineering and storm water protection costs associated with the foregoing projects; (4) to pay for land costs; (5) to pay for developer interest costs; (6) to pay for interest attributable to a bond anticipation note; and (7) to pay for costs associated with the issuance of the Bonds.
+The proceeds of the Bonds will be used by East Montgomery County Municipal Utility District No. 3 (the "District") for the following purposes: (1) to reimburse a developer for advances made on behalf of the District for certain detention related construction costs and detention land costs located in the East Montgomery County Industrial Park; (2) to pay for certain developer interest costs; and (3) to pay for costs associated with the issuance of the Bonds.
 See "USE OF BOND PROCEEDS."
 The Bonds, when issued, will constitute valid and binding obligations of the District and will be payable from the proceeds of a continuing direct annual ad valorem tax, without legal limitation as to rate or amount, levied by the District against all taxable property within the District.
 See "THE BONDS - Source and Security for Payment."
 The Bonds are obligations solely of the District and are not obligations of the State of Texas, Montgomery County, the City of Conroe, or any entity other than the District.
 Neither the faith and credit nor the taxing power of the State of Texas, Montgomery County, the City of Conroe, or any entity other than the District is pledged to the payment of the principal of or interest on the Bonds.
 The Bonds are subject to certain risk factors described under the caption "RISK FACTORS."

 The Bonds are offered when, as and if issued by the District, subject to approval by the Attorney General of Texas and the approval of certain legal matters by Marks Richardson PC, Houston, Texas, Bond Counsel.
 Certain other matters will be passed upon for the District by Norton Rose Fulbright US LLP, Houston, Texas as Disclosure Counsel.
-Delivery of the Bonds is expected through the facilities of DTC on or about Thursday, December 15, 2022.
+Delivery of the Bonds is expected through the facilities of DTC on or about Thursday, November 30, 2023.